NOAA-PSL/graph-ufs/README.md

 ### WeatherBench2 evaluation
 The official weatherbench2 evaluation results are computed with a script `scripts/evaluate.py`.
-Command line scripts can be found here: https://weatherbench2.readthedocs.io/en/latest/official-evaluation.html A sample evaluation script for Pangu weather data can be found in `evaluate.sh`.
+Command line scripts can be found here: https://weatherbench2.readthedocs.io/en/latest/official-evaluation.html A sample evaluation script for Pangu weather data can be found in `evaluate-pangu.sh`.